haiko-xyz/solver/README.md

 # Solver

-Solvers are the new, improved version of Haiko [Strategies](https://haiko-docs.gitbook.io/docs/protocol/strategy-vaults).
-They take the best parts of Strategies (e.g. convenience, 1-click automation) and make them simpler, more efficient, and less error-prone.
+Solvers are a new, improved framework for building Haiko Vaults.
+They take the best parts of [Strategies](https://haiko-docs.gitbook.io/docs/protocol/strategy-vaults) (e.g. convenience, 1-click automation) and make them simpler, more powerful, and less error-prone.

 ## Docs